Courses in Management

 B MGT 430 Management of Human Resources (3)

-B MGT 430 introduces the concepts and techniques of human resources management, with an emphasis on knowledge relevant for practicing managers.
-Topics include human resource planning, human resource information systems, employee recruitment and selection, equal opportunity and affirmative action, diversity and multiculturalism, compensation and benefits, performance appraisal, training and development, quality of work-life programs, career planning, labor relations, safety, ethical and legal issues in HRM, and international differences in HRM.
-Prerequisite(s) or corequisite(s): B MGT 341.
+The course introduces the concepts and techniques of human resources management, with an emphasis on knowledge relevant for practicing managers.
+Topics include strategic human resource management, human resource information systems, employee recruitment and selection, diversity and multiculturalism, compensation and incentives, performance management, training and development, and legal issues.
+Prerequisite(s) or corequisite: B MGT 341.

 B MGT 450/450Z Managerial Leadership and Decision Making (3)